Making a difference in someone’s life can be quite simple. However, often we are too busy to stop and think about what we can do to help.

 Climatological: drought, wildfires and extreme temperatures

-Meteorological: storms, wave surges and cyclones
+Meteorological: storms, wave surges, cyclones and typhoons

 Biological: insect and animal plagues.

 Examples of recent natural disasters include Typhoon Rai, which hit the Philippines in December 2021, and Tonga’s volcanic eruption and subsequent tsunami in January 2022.

 What happens during the aftermath of a natural disaster?